Anaminus/roblox-library/modules/SignalFire/README.md

 ```

 A **Destroyer** function destroys the signal by breaking all
 connections.
-After the signal is destroyed, calling any associated function
+After the signal is destroyed, calling the [Fire][Fire] or
-does nothing.
+Destroyer functions will throw an error.
+The [Connector][Connector] function
+will continue to behave as though the signal is not destroyed.

 # Fire
 [Fire]: #user-content-fire